Buying a property for renovation

 • Keep the resale value in mind and make choices that will appeal to potential buyers.

-Lastly, remember that patience and perseverance are crucial.
+Lastly, remember that patience and perseverance are a must in this type of work.

 With the right approach, a property renovation project can be a rewarding experience and a fantastic way to climb the property ladder.